 The search continued at Simply Grande in Forest Hill.
 What a beautiful store!
 We had the pleasure of meeting L.J. who gave us his undivided attention while I peered at every single nook and cranny of his establishment.
 This store fit me perfectly – champagne taste and a beer pocketbook.
 Plus they were able to provide financing to fit my budget (and when I say “my budget” I mean 0% financing – I hate paying interest!).
 And what’s a TV without a nice, new, comfy chair to go along with it?
 So I added a chair to my list and L.J. helped me go through every swatch of fabric to find one that suited the rest of my living room décor.
 And here’s a tip when buying customized furniture – take along the arm covers from your existing furniture so that you can pick the fabric that coordinates with it.

 Exhaustion was kicking in after shopping for these big-ticket items, but I went to BJ’s to get some groceries for the weekend.
 Lo and behold I stumbled upon the perfect TV!
 A 42 inch that was just sitting there on the clearance rack waiting for a good home.
 And the difference between our experience with BJ’s versus HH Gregg was like night and day.
-Although I am quite sure that the BJ’s employee is not paid on a commission basis, he was very friendly, loaded the TV onto a cart for us, retrieved our warranty paperwork and even gave us an extra $20 off the clearance price on his new touch screen cash register.
+Although I am quite sure that the BJ’s employee is not paid on a commission basis, he was very friendly, loaded the TV onto a cart for us, retrieved our warranty paperwork and even gave us an extra $20 off the clearance price on his new touch screen cash register, those who have a business know that the use of a pos for small businesses is very beneficial.

 The only downside is that I am a very impatient person, so I am now anxiously awaiting the arrival of my new furniture (and for my husband to finish painting!).
 Meanwhile I think I will check out the Fourth of July sales…